chsoo92/cctv-eyetracking-analysis/README.md

 > 21 participants(10 novices and 11 experts).
 >36 videos (4 action categories, 9 videos for each category).
 >Each video consists of 40 frames.
->For each frame, the extracted features are represented in 1 x 4096.
+>For each frame, the extracted features are represented as a 1 x 4096 vector.

+There are three main frame groupings:individual frame, cumulative (1~x), and chunking (1 chunk = 4 frames) (chunk and cumlative groupings are either concatenated or averaged).

-To quantify consistency, correlation and cosine distance of the deep layer features.
+Correlation and cosine distance of the deep layer features across participant groups quantify similarity.
+For example,
+> group: experts. grouping: concatenated chunk (1~4). action: fighting.
+Each feature (1x4096) is concatenated such that the chunk for each expert is a 1x16384 vector.
+Then, get correlation matrix or cosine distance matrix across 11 experts (11x11 matrix).
+The mean of such matrix represents correlation or cosine distance for the 1~4 frame chunk.

+See summary2.pdf and summary3.pdf for detailed information.
+ㄴ

 # Result

 See summary2.pdf and summary3.pdf for detailed information.